Tyro and Square are competing payment platforms with similar offerings.

 *Including GST.

-Tyro’s monthly fee for Pro EFTPOS is balanced out by the much lower transaction fee (1.4%) than Square’s (1.6%–1.6%).
+Tyro’s monthly fee for Pro EFTPOS is balanced out by a lower transaction fee (1.4%) than Square’s (1.6%).

 If the monthly EFTPOS turnover exceeds $20k, merchants can get lower, custom rates from Tyro that depend on the type of card accepted.
 Square has a similar deal, where businesses accepting more than $250k annually can negotiate lower fees.

-Square’s fixed EFTPOS rate depends on the EFTPOS machine: it’s 1.6% for transactions through Square Reader (that costs $65 incl.
-GST) and 1.6% through Square Terminal ($329 incl.
-GST) or Square Register ($1,099 with GST).
+Square’s fixed EFTPOS rate is 1.6% for any type of card through Square Reader ($65 incl.
+GST), Square Terminal ($329 incl.
+GST) and Square Register ($1,099 with GST).

-Tyro also charges less than Square per transaction where details need to be keyed in: a base transaction fee in line with the EFTPOS rates plus an additional 0.15% per transaction.
+Tyro also charges less than Square where details need to be keyed in: a base transaction fee in line with the EFTPOS rates plus an additional 0.15% per transaction.
 That being said, Tyro adds a 0.4% fee for transactions with a foreign card plus a further 0.4% if currency conversion was applied.

 In the long run, these small percentages could play a big role in determining which will save you more money.